xiaoleGun/KernelSU_Action/README_EN.md

 #### Custom Clang

-Supports direct links to GitHub repositories or zip archives.
+Supports direct links to Git repositories or zip archives.
+> If it is a Git repository, please provide the link that contains '.git'

 #### Custom Clang Commands